stevenrobertson/sd-docs/report/filtering.md

 #### Permutohedral Lattice

-The permutohedral lattice is a data structured designed to improve the performance of high-dimensional Gaussian filters including bilateral filtering and nonlocal means filtering.
+The permutohedral lattice is a data structured designed to improve the performance of high-dim\-ensional Gaussian filters including bilateral filtering and nonlocal means filtering.
 It is a projection of the scaled grid
 $(d+1)\mathbb{Z}^{d+1}$ along the vector $\vec{1} = [1,...,1]$ onto the
 hyperplane $H_d : \vec{x}.\vec{1} = 0$ and is spanned by the projection of the
 standard basis for $(d+1)\mathbb{Z}^{d+1}$ onto $H_d$ [@Adams2010].
 Each of the columns of $B_d$ are basis vectors whose coordinates sum to zero and have a consistent remainder modulo $d+1$, which is how points on the lattice are determined; the lattice point coordinates have a sum of zero and remainder modulo $d+1$.

 Lattice points with a remainder of $k$ can be described as a "remainder-$k$" point.
 The algorithm works by placing pixel values in a high-dimensional space, performing the blur in that space, then sampling the values at their original locations.
 These three steps are often referred to as splatting, blurring, and splicing, respectively [@Adams2010].

 Using a permutohedral lattice for $n$ values in $d$ dimensions results in a space complexity in the order of $O(dn)$ and a time complexity of $O(d^2 n)$.